addnodelan/p2pool-argentum/README.md

 -------------------------
 This is an Argentum customised version of P2Pool, forked directly from https://github.com/forrestv/p2pool.

 All 6 Argentum's algorithms (myr-groestl, argon2d, yescrypt, scrypt, sha256, lyra2re2) are supported and preconfigured, and Python modules for each are provided.

-No AUXPOW on Scrypt or SHA256 with P2Pool.
+### For Lyra2rev2

+	git checkout lyra2rev2

 Requirements & Setup:
 -------------------------